couchbaselabs/couchbase-spark-mllib-sample/README.md

 >![Data Before Transformation](imgs/data_after_transformation.png "")
 >

-That is exactly what we are doing in the line bellow:
+That is what we are doing on the line bellow:

 ```scala
 val df = transformCategoricalFeatures(houses)
 ```

-Converting categorical variables is a very common procedure and Spark already has some utilities to do this work for you:
+Converting categorical variables is a very standard procedure and Spark already has some utilities to do this work for you:

 ```scala
 def transformCategoricalFeatures(dataset: Dataset[_]): DataFrame = {